Presentation management tips to get the most out of PowerPoint

 Believe it or not, PowerPoint can cripple the creative process by sidetracking the content-focused developer into tinkering with its features and technicalities.
-One of the best ways to avoid this "Paralysis by PowerPoint" is simply tostop using it!
-That's right, walk away from it, and go to a quiet place to write your core message/speech and presentation objectives...distraction free.
-When you're ready, return to PowerPoint to type in your notes andthentackle the graphics.
-Sometimes, the mere focused transcription of your notes into PowerPoint can serve as as catalyst for additional creative development and propel you forward.
+One of the best ways to avoid this “Paralysis by PowerPoint” is simply to stop using it!
+That’s right, walk away from it, and go to a quiet place to write your core message/speech and presentation objectives…distraction-free.
+When you’re ready, return to PowerPoint to type in your notes and then tackle the graphics.
+Sometimes, the mere focused transcription of your notes into PowerPoint can serve as a catalyst for additional creative development and propel you forward.

 Directory Structure and File Saving/Naming Tips

 Nothing improves presentation development efficiency more than well-organized directories and logical file names.
 Rather than dumping all your files into one huge folder- which makes it hard to find things- use your folders/ directories more like a file cabinet.
 By logically arranging your files by client, project, or theme, and then further delineating the structure (see graphic), you pave a road for quick and easy access…for you and others.

 Another helpful strategy is to save your file every few hours with an incrementally higher file name (draft1.ppt, draft2.ppt).
 This way, you can develop your presentation but have an earlier version to refer to if needed, or if the program crashes.
 File organization should be a continuous activity- a state of mind- and not something just done once in a while.